Chair4ce/POGPTSuite/README.md

 ### 2. Install Dependencies

+If node.js and NPM are not installed already, visit [their documentation](https://github.com/nodesource/distributions?tab=readme-ov-file#table-of-contents) to install the versions for your distribution.

 Open a terminal in the root directory of your local POGPT Suite repository and run:

 ```bash